 Ubuntu node image release notes and package manifest

 Periodically, Google updates the Ubuntu images that are available for use on your cluster's Nodes.
-Refer to the Kubernetes Engine release notes for information about these updates, including a link to a manifest listing the packages that are installed by default.
+Refer to the GKE release notes for information about these updates, including a link to a manifest listing the packages that are installed by default.